jsmithb117/minesweeper/README.md

 graphql - Refactor server and client to use GraphQL for queries

-python - Flask server that can optionally replace the Express server (in ./minesweeper/server do 'export FLASK_APP=flaskServer', then 'flask run')
+flask-server - Flask server that can optionally replace the Express server (in ./minesweeper/server do 'export FLASK_APP=flaskServer', then 'flask run')

 ### Next up / Work In Progress